The Spanish-Speaking World: Cultural Crossings

 Latin American and international studies, literary and cultural studies, Spanish language, politics, history, education, writing, and human and social services.

-$150 fee per quarter for field trips.
-Field trip fee in the spring is only for students staying in Olympia.
+$150 fee for fall and winter quarter for field trips.
 Students studying abroad in Mexico should consult study abroad fees.

 Winter and spring quarters offer possibilities for creative or research projects (optional).